alexpolt/alexpolt.github.io/src/dfaa.md

   in the past, and I know other people also used it for things like wireframe rendering.

   So, the first step in the DFAA algorithm is to assign the Barycentric coordinate system to the polygon.
-This is easily done with the vertex id (but you can always provide uv's for that).
+For non-indexed geometry this is done with the vertex id (or you can always provide uv's for that).
 For HLSL SM3.0 the code looks like this:

     //Barycentrics
     static float2 uv01[] = { {0,0}, {1,0}, {0,1} };
     ...
-    //No SV_VertexID, so get vertex id from buffer out.uv01 = uv01[ vertex_id - 3 * floor(vertex_id/3) ];
+    //No SV_VertexID in SM3.0 , so get vertex id from buffer, is should be sequential out.uv01 = uv01[ 3 * frac(vertex_id/3) ];

-  It may not be always possible to easy provide each polygon with such coordinates.
-In that case some preprocessing may be necessary.
-Having such polygons is not critical, it will only affect DFAA action on that polygon.
+  For indexed geometry SV_VertexID won't work (unless your vertices are in strips), so we need to either use a geometry shader or generate a vertex id buffer.
+I provide a function template for this.
+You can use it to generate the vertex ids at runtime like this:

+    auto vertex_id_buffer = generate_vertex_ids<float>( index_buffer, tris_count/3 );

+  Here is a sample how it works: [ideone](http://ideone.com/iiB3xw).
+The code: [Github](https://github.com/alexpolt/DFAA/blob/master/generate-vertex-ids.h)
+  You may end up having some number of triangles with wrong uv01 mapping (if there are loops in the mesh), but that is not critical to DFAA (no or partial AA there).

-  The pixel shader part is done in two steps.
+  The **pixel shader part** is done in two steps.
 In the first step we use the provided Barycentrics (that should be used with *noperspective* modifier) and compute two values: direction of sampling and coverage.
 Picture here will make it easy for you to understand the code of the shader.